What are Java Profilers?

 Why is software performance important?

-Some might wonder why it is even important to devote valuable resources to improving software performance.
+Some might wonder why it is even important to devote valuable resources to improving software application performance.
 Wouldn’t it be wiser to work on new functionalities instead?

 Not really.
 In some business circumstances, performance is just as or even more important than software functionalities themselves.
 Whether software performance is important should be known right at the beginning of the development process.